 AI-Powered Strategy Selection and Conditional Knowledge

-AI-adaptive scaffolding systems now provide real-time strategy assessment that directly addresses Jake's highlighting problem.
-These platforms use machine learning feedback to track when learners apply strategies inappropriately, then deliver algorithmic prompting at the precise moment of misapplication.
+AI-adaptive scaffolding systems now assess strategy use in real time, which directly addresses Jake's highlighting problem.
+These platforms use machine learning feedback to spot when learners use strategies in the wrong way.
+They then give algorithmic prompting at the exact point of misapplication.
 When Jake highlights numbers in his maths problem, the AI system immediately suggests: "Highlighting works well for finding quotes in English.
 Try identifying what the question is asking for instead."

-Traditional assessments often reveal what strategies learners know but miss whether they understand when to apply them.
-A student might correctly describe mind-mapping techniques yet choose this visual strategy for memorising times tables, where repetition would work better.
-To truly assess conditional knowledge, teachers need methods that expose learners' decision-making processes, not just their procedural skills.
+Traditional assessments often show what strategies learners know, but they can miss whether learners know when to apply them.
+A learner might describe mind-mapping techniques correctly.
+Yet they may still choose this visual strategy for memorising times tables, where repetition would work better.
+To assess conditional knowledge well, teachers need methods that reveal learners' decision-making processes, not just their procedural skills.

-Think-aloud protocols offer powerful insights into learners' strategic choices.
-Ask students to verbalise their reasoning whilst selecting strategies for different tasks.
-For instance, present a Year 9 class with three scenarios: analysing a poem, solving a physics problem, and preparing for a French vocabulary test.
-As learners explain which strategies they'd use and why, you'll quickly identify those who default to favourite techniques regardless of context versus those who match strategies to task demands.
+Think-aloud protocols can show how learners make strategic choices.
+Ask learners to say their reasoning as they choose strategies for different tasks.
+For example, give a Year 9 class three scenarios: analysing a poem, solving a physics problem, and preparing for a French vocabulary test.
+As learners explain their choices, you can see who uses the same favourite method each time and who matches strategies to the task.

-Strategy sorts offer useful assessment, say researchers (Tom, date unknown).
-Create cards with learning strategies (highlighting, summarising) and academic tasks.
-Learners match strategies to tasks, explaining choices.
-If a learner pairs 'diagrams' with every task, they lack conditional knowledge.
+Strategy sorts offer a quick way to assess conditional knowledge.
+Create cards with learning strategies, such as highlighting and summarising, and cards with academic tasks.
+Learners match strategies to tasks and explain their choices.
+If a learner pairs diagrams with every task, they may know a strategy procedurally but not conditionally.

 Quick exit tickets can capture conditional knowledge development over time.
 End lessons with questions like 'Why did we use paired discussion for this topic instead of independent note-taking?' or 'Would this strategy work in science lessons?
 Explain your answer.'
 These brief assessments, taking just two minutes, reveal whether learners understand the reasoning behind strategic choices rather than simply following teacher instructions blindly.

-Conditional knowledge is understanding when and why to use specific learning strategies.
+Conditional knowledge means knowing when and why to use specific learning strategies.
 It is one of three types of metacognitive knowledge identified by Flavell (1979) and Paris, Lipson and Wixson (1983).
-While declarative knowledge is knowing what strategies exist and procedural knowledge is knowing how to use them, conditional knowledge enables learners to select the right strategy for the right situation, such as choosing retrieval practise for factual recall but concept mapping for understanding relationships.
+Declarative knowledge is knowing what strategies exist, and procedural knowledge is knowing how to use them.
+Conditional knowledge helps learners choose the right strategy for the task, such as using retrieval practice for factual recall but concept mapping to understand relationships.

 Declarative knowledge is factual: "I know what a mind map is."
 Procedural knowledge is operational: "I can create a mind map."
 Conditional knowledge is strategic: "I use mind maps when I need to see connections between ideas, but flashcards when I need to memorise definitions."
 The conditional layer transforms learners from strategy collectors into strategic thinkers who select the most effective approach for each task.